khaldoun-xyz/standard/README.md

   (this collapses a branch with many commits into one feature commit in master).
 - Where helpful, use gitmojis in your commit messages (e.g. :bug:): <https://gitmoji.dev/>.
 - Don't open PRs without descriptions.
+  Make sure to minimise typos and formatting issues.
+- PRs that are too large cannot be merged (extreme case: 5000+ files are too large).
 - Once you dealt with a PR comment, click on "Resolve conversation" to indicate that you consider it resolved.
   Either resolve all comments or provide responses.